sirhodess/epl-pos-case-study/CONTRIBUTIONS.md

 Overall, my contributions focused on establishing and expanding the frontend/product foundation of the project.
 This included core public-facing inventory features, staff-facing POS workflows, inventory management, rental checkout/check-in behavior, returns/refunds/voids, dashboard functionality, and final UI/UX polish.

-This fork is intended to document the portions of the project I directly contributed to and to provide a clearer record of my individual work for portfolio and reference purposes.
+This case study is intended to document the portions of the project I directly contributed to and to provide a clearer record of my individual work for portfolio and reference purposes.